 Step ashore, and discover Fejan.
-Here you will find guest harbor, hostel, dining and not least an exciting story.
+Here you will find guest harbor, hostel and not least an exciting story.
 Fejan has an exciting recent history.
 When a cholera epidemic swept across Europe at the end of the 19th century, the Swedish authorities tried to stop the disease before it entered the country.
 An east-coast quarantine station was hastily built on Fejan.

 The feeling of being out in the open sea really enhances your experience out here.
 You will see ferry and boat traffic from the Furusund shipping route out towards the open sea when you wander along the shore out onto the docks.
 Fejan is, after all, practically on the outermost edge of the archipelago, yet still protected.